affinidi/affinidi-core-sdk/README.md

 ### common-libs/common
 The `common` folder contains the `@affinidi/common` [npm package](https://www.npmjs.com/package/@affinidi/common).
 This package implements DID, VC, and VP utilities that are used throughout Affinidi libraries and services.
 This package is considered more *opinionated* because it supports DID methods and VC proofs that Affinidi actively supports.

-The main entry point to this package is a class called `Affinity`.
+The main entry point of this package is a class called `Affinity`.
 In this class you will find utilities for handling JSON-LD, DIDs, VCs, VPs, JWTs, and legacy credential types from early MVPs.

 ### common-libs/tiny-lds-ecdsa-secp256k1-2019
 This packages is the same as https://github.com/decentralized-identity/lds-ecdsa-secp256k1-2019.js, but uses `tiny-secp256k1` for signing.